 In this article, I’ll discuss the ideal male physique for physical attractiveness.
 Since this can be a subjective topic, especially if you ask women, we need to dive deep into the science.

-The research has shown that a lean physique with low body fat, large shoulders, and large chest is the most attractive type of physique to women.
+The research has shown that a lean physique with low body fat, broad shoulders, and a large chest is the most attractive type of physique to women.

 But there’s more that goes into it.
 What actually constitutes the most attractive physique might surprise you.
 So, if you’re trying to lift more plates so you can get more dates, then read on.